api-platform/docs/symfony/index.md

-# Getting Started With API Platform for Symfony
+# Getting Started With API Platform with Symfony

 ![The welcome page](images/api-platform-3.0-welcome.png)